 The desired output was a 3D pipeline model with a visual overlay of the inspection data pinned, allowing for periodic repetition of inspection, and therefore, semi-automated condition monitoring.

 The key requirements for the robotic inspection system related mainly to its capability to fulfill three key operational considerations:

-The TriTrax™ 380 vertical crawler is a robot that uses three equidistant circumferentially engaged tracks, maintaining the central position of the robot within the pipe – the best place for any visual inspection equipment to be mounted offering the best, most unobstructed view when navigating and reducing the effects of halation or exposure compensation.
+The VersaTrax™ Y-series (formerly known as TriTrax™) vertical crawler is a robot that uses three equidistant circumferentially engaged tracks, maintaining the central position of the robot within the pipe – the best place for any visual inspection equipment to be mounted offering the best, most unobstructed view when navigating and reducing the effects of halation or exposure compensation.

-Given its capacity to travel 1,000 meters (3,280 feet), operate in pipelines between 380 and 916 millimeters (15 to 36 inches), manipulate and position a tooling arm and shuttle 360 degrees circumferentially, the TriTrax met all project prerequisites.
+Given its capacity to travel 1,000 m (3,280 ft), operate in pipelines between 380 and 916 mm (15 to 36 in), manipulate and position a tooling arm, and shuttle 360 degrees circumferentially, the VersaTrax Y-Series met all project prerequisites.

 Visual inspection system